jojomickymack/ktxtemplate001/readme.md

 Notes

-- this was developed using gradle 4.6 - I'd recommend just installing that version of gradle and not using the gradle wrapper.
+- this was developed using gradle 4.10.2 - lower versions of gradle or the gradle wrapper may have issues.
-- gradle doesn't like a feature that's always on when opening in android studio - 'configure on demand' - you will get an error immediately when opening it for the first time - just go to settings in intellij, find 'compiler' under 'build, execution, and deployment' and uncheck 'configure on demand'
+- if intellij fails immediately when opening the project, go into the settings and make sure that 'configure on demand' is not enabled (there's a checkbox).
 - intellij screws up when attempting to run 'DesktopLauncher' by right clicking - you need to run the ':desktop:application:run' task

 I did a few write-ups on my blog descibing how to integrate tiled maps with your game.